GDPR - PRIVACY NOTICE

 What we need

-BC Bespoke Furniture will be what is known as the “Controller” of the personal data you provide to us.
+BC Bespoke will be what is known as the “Controller” of the personal data you provide to us.
 We only collect basic personal data about you which does not include any special categories of personal information about you (known as Special Category Data).
 This does however include name, address, e-mail, telephone number, financial information (payment information such as a debit/credit card).

 Why we need it